composerrequirer/NodeJs-SSE-Arduino/Readme.md

 ## Objective:
-In this code we are using the `serialport` library to wait for temperature update from arudino and then we send this update to the UI by and SSE.
+In this code we are using the `serialport` library to wait for temperature update from arudino and then we send this update to the UI by an SSE.

 ## Arduino code:
    ```cpp